Intake & Routing Workflows for Public Records & FOIA Automation

 def _calculate_deadline(self, start: datetime) -> datetime:

-"""Approximates business-day statutory window.
-Production requires holiday calendars."""
+"""Approximates the business-day statutory window.
+Production deployments

 return start + timedelta(days=self.jurisdiction_days)